RodrigoPalazon/rodrigo_website/README.md

       The example from the official documentation was used as a model to collapse and uncollapse the toggle menu.
 This solution was chosen because some of the item in the the toggle menu are anchor links to another part from the index.html, making the toggle menu uncollapsable by itself when some item in the menu was clicked.

+### Content

+-   All content was written by [Rodrigo Palazon](https://github.com/RodrigoPalazon).

+### Media

+-   All Images were created by [Rodrigo Palazon](https://github.com/RodrigoPalazon).

+### Acknowledgements

+-   My Mentor [Jack Wachira](https://github.com/iamjackwachira) for continuous helpful feedback.

+-   Tutor support at Code Institute for their support.